Hong Kong Style Mahjong (3 Min)

 Image of an all pongs hand

-When to play: All Pongs hands become easier to play when you have more pairs or full sets in your starting hand.
+When to play: All Pongs hands become easier to play when you have more pairs or full sets of pongs in your starting hand.
 This is because you can call for missing tiles off of other players’ discards.

 How to Play: